How I Stop Spam Form Submissions in WordPress (8 Methods That Work)

 Block IP addresses in WordPress to stop spam form submissions

 Now paste the list of IPs, one per line, and click the Save Changes button.
-Anyone slipping past your Captcha will now be blocked.
+Anyone slipping past your CAPTCHA will now be blocked.

 Step 7: Block Spam Emails from Submitting Forms in WordPress